Copyright © Davidstow-MFC 2011 - 2021. Website developed by Davidstow-MFC.

 1 The primary objective of the club is to allow members the opportunity to fly model aircraft in a safe and responsible manner from the site of Davidstow Aerodrome SX 156 847.
 The club is affiliated to the British Model Flying Association and is governed by a Constitution and Safety at the Flying Field documents that all members agree to adhere to by completing and signing a membership request form and paying a yearly subscription fee.

 2 Its officers who are full primary members are elected by members with a majority vote each year at the clubs AGM held in December act as the committee to run the club, with a quorum being set at three officers.
 The officers are, Chairman, Vice Chairman, Secretary, Treasurer and Safety Officer and two Safety Assistants.
 There is no time limit on the number of years a person can hold one of the above positions.
 Decisions made at an AGM, EGM or general meeting in which each paid up member is entitled to vote at will be carried by a majority number.

 3 All Safety at the Flying Field rules and regulations will be reviewed annually by the clubs officers, and will be considered binding for 12 months,

-5 The club financial / membership year runs from January to December, the renewal form must be sent to the Treasurer with the remittance for the year and a copy of the BMFA insurance as soon as possible in January of the year.
-The annual fee is set each year at the preceding December AGM for full and provisional members; BMFA membership which is mandatory is available through the club.
+5 The club financial / membership year runs from January to December, the renewal fee must be sent to the Treasurer for the year by the 14th of and a copy of the BMFA insurance as soon as possible in January of the year.
+The annual fee is set each year at the preceding December AGM for full and provisional members; BMFA membership is available through the club which is mandatory as is the requirement to conform to the CAA Registration Scheme Law.

 6 Full members who renew each year will retain that membership status.
 Provisional members may be offered full membership when full membership numbers fall below 24.